 Understanding AuDHD and ADHD

 Attention Deficit Hyperactivity Disorder (ADHD) is a neurodevelopmental condition that affects both children and adults.
-Individuals with ADHD typically struggle with inattention, hyperactivity, and impulsivity.
-These traits can manifest in various ways, including difficulty concentrating on tasks, disorganization, and challenges with time management.
-ADHD can be categorized into three types:
+People with ADHD typically struggle with inattention, hyperactivity, and impulsivity.

-Inattentive Type: Individuals mainly face issues with focusing and following through on tasks.
+• Inattentive Type: Difficulty focusing and following through on tasks

-Hyperactive-Impulsive Type: This type is characterized by excessive movement and impulsive actions that can manifest as difficulties sitting still or completing tasks without interruption.
+• Hyperactive-Impulsive Type: Excess movement and impulsive actions, such as difficulty sitting still or completing tasks without interruption

 Signs and Traits of AuDHD in Women